Updated July, 2017

 Proceeding with IEEE on-line TCS application

 If there is agreement between the conference organizers and GRSS representatives, GRSS will recommend proceeding with the IEEE on-line application process.
-The application is completed online at the following URL: http://www.ieee.org/conferences_events/conferences/organizers/conf_app.html.
+If you have not yet applied for GRSS approval, click here to submit the on-line form.
+Once you receive notification from GRSS that your application has been approved, then the IEEE application can be completed using the link givenin the response email.

 Within the online application the conference organizer will be asked if approval has been obtained from the IEEE Organizational Unit (OU) sponsoring the meeting.
 The applicant should answer yes, as we will have successfully pre-coordinated the details of the TCS.
 Completion of the on-line application will automatically generate a Memorandum of Understanding (MoU) between IEEE, GRSS (and any other IEEE OU which has agreed to sponsor the meeting), and the conference organizers.
 The MoU will then be available for IEEE to review.

 Once the MoU is generated, IEEE will route it to each signatory (GRSS, and the conference PoC), for their review, comment and approval.
 This process is conducted on-line by IEEE.
 Once the MoU is approved by all signatories, the final executed version of the MoU is distributed and available for record.